aaronsexton/Sextonetal_Navigation_Biodiversity_Supplementals/README.md

 In the Data folder are the csv files which contain the data necessary to run the analyses in the above code.
 Additionally, all supplemental files are hosted in the Supplemental_Files folder.

+This repository has been archived on Zenodo at: https://zenodo.org/doi/10.5281/zenodo.10852736